Bata94/DockerRight/README.md

 - Changed BackupRunner ContainerNaming to better show what is running
 - DockerRight will now print the current VersionTag to the startup console
 - Added cuncurrent running of BackupRunners
+- ContainerInfo is now in a file, inside the backup directory
+- After-/BeforeBackupCMD Output as well as regular Logs are now written to /opt/DockerRight/logs/ (default value) directory
+- BackupErrors will be found in the BackupDir as well

 ### 0.0.11